slcorp/RTView-ClearBlade/README.md

 ## Download and run the RTView DataServer

-* From your RTView Cloud account, click on the ? icon at upper right to go to the Support page
+* From your RTView Cloud account, click on the ? icon at upper right to go to the Support page.
-* Select Downloads and elect to download the RTView DataServer to your computer
+* Select Downloads and elect to download the RTView DataServer to your computer.
-* Unzip the downloaded **RTViewDataServer_YYYYMMDD.zip** file to a directory of your choice
+* Unzip the downloaded **RTViewDataServer_YYYYMMDD.zip** file to a directory of your choice.
-* Open a Command Window or Linux Shell in that directory
+* Open a Command Window or Linux Shell in that directory.

 To start the RTView DataServer:
 ```